KnowledgeForge/keymaker/README.md

   - If you want to write control-flow around model decisions, you make the model select from a fixed set of decisions.
   - Need to use a tool?
 Guarantee the model outputs values your tool can use.
 No reprompting based on errors like Langchain.
 - KeyMaker is pure python
-  - alternatives like LMQL and Guidance require the use of Domain-specific languages
+  - Alternatives like LMQL and Guidance require the use of Domain-specific languages
-  - These DSLs, while offering control flow, do not have the same level of control that plain python affords you - [prompts are just strings](#omitting-completions-or-prompt-portions)
+  - These DSLs, while offering control flow, may not have the same level of control that plain python affords you
 - Keymaker provides generation regardless of the underlying model
   - From LlamaCPP and OpenAI, OpenAI compatible APIs, to HuggingFace - use models from your desired source
 - KeyMaker is powerful *and* extensible